 George Floyd Memorial Mural Exemplifies The Best Of Both Chicano Mural And Unity Art Movements

-Last May, the world was horrified to witness the unjustified and video recorded death of George Floyd in Greta McLain's hometown of Minneapolis.
-In keeping with the traditions of Chicano mural art she learned which emphasize a quick response for social justice, the artist quickly organized for the creation of a memorial mural at the street corner where Floyd was killed.
+Last May, the world was horrified to witness the unjustified and video recorded death of George Floyd in Greta McLains hometown of Minneapolis.
+In keeping with the traditions of Chicano art which seek to voice a need for social justice through murals, McLain quickly organized for the creation of a memorial mural at the street corner where Floyd was killed.
 Along with a culturally mixed assembly of fellow muralists, Cadex Herrera and Xena Goldman, together they created a powerful mural that utilizes some of the Principles of Unity Art often seen in many artworks created in support of the Unity Movement, namely: balance; harmony; and the active participation and/or fusion of diverse cultures.
 In the weeks following his death, the George Floyd mural went viral online helping to exponentially expose the Black Lives Matter Movement, which resulted in protests being seen throughout the world.
 McLain has murals across the U.S. and Latin America, but the majority of her work is seen locally in the neighborhoods in Minneapolis with over 30 murals in schools, community centers, and local businesses.
 To learn more about the worldwide Unity Movement and the Unity Arts Program, contact Unity International using this link.